becoop/wrappers/js/README.md

 ?>
 ```

 \* Please use your programming language choice to do something similar.
-\*\* Make sure you have supplied your MERCHANT_URL and static image URL to Kount in order to make this step work.
+Also, make sure you have supplied your MERCHANT_URL and static image URL to Kount in order to make this step work.

 #### Capture credit card data

+This step consists in sending credit card data into Kount's API.
+You'll be using the session ID generated on previous examples as well.

 Download paycertify.js from the `dist` directory by [clicking here](https://github.com/PayCertify/wrappers/blob/master/js/dist/paycertify.js);